-For further support please contact email@example.com
+For further support and information, please contact email@example.com

 STUART Bartlett - a Chief Petty Officer in the Royal Navy - and his wife Elizabeth have twin daughters, Eleanor and Caitlin, in Year 9.
 Here he tells why they chose Queen's College ...

 As my Service career was reasonably stable – having been based at RNAS Yeovilton in Somerset – for many years boarding school was not the path we expected to take regarding our twin girls’ education.
 With excellent schools on our doorstep everything seemed set for a smooth passage through the education system.
 However the demise of the Harrier necessitated a move and no stable base area.

 Remembering colleagues’ academic and emotional turmoil associated with multiple school movements, we started researching our options regarding boarding schools with some trepidation.
 The plethora of available schools can seem overwhelming – how to make, for all, what is an extremely important and consequential decision.